grimwm/py-dictobj/README.md

 DictionaryObject is an immutable version of these dictionary objects, while, of course, MutableDictionaryObject is the mutable version.
 Use whichever one seems more appropriate for your use case.

+Care has been taken to make sure these classes are picklable so that they can be stored and passed around, especially in the case of multiprocessing.
+Care has also been taken that the __repr__ of these classes can be eval()'d by the Python interpretter.

 Examples:
   > &gt;&gt;&gt; d = DictionaryObject({'a':1, 'b':True, 3:'x'}) <br>